 What are you selling?

-Hyper-automation software and consulting.
-The software resides on a small Linux VM you will have to provision, with very modest requirements, between your ticketing system (ServiceNow, etc.) and your infrastructure, whether hardware or software.
-For installation instructions, refer to the README file for each version.
+Oracle database hyper automation consulting services, specializing in JIRA and ServiceNow Oracle integration.
+The software resides on a small Linux VM you will have to provision, with very modest requirements, between your ticketing system (ServiceNow, JIRA, etc.) and your infrastructure, whether hardware or software.

 How Does the Software Work?